Oil and Gas Terms

 The basic unit for measuring oil.
 A barrel is equal to 42 U.S. gallons.

+One of the more unusual oil and gas terms.
 A big bear is a hitch (a period of work on an oil rig) that lasts a minimum of 50 straight days.

 Barrels of oil produced per day.